Written For ParentCircle Website new design update

-The foundations of a value system are established by parents, grandparents and other close relatives.
-Learning to be neat and tidy, greeting elders with respect, being punctual and curbing aggression are some of the very initial learnings in value education.
-At school, values like team spirit, fair play and sincerity towards work, come to the forefront.
+The foundations of a value system are established by parents, grandparents, and other close relatives.
+Learning to be neat and tidy, greeting elders with respect, being punctual, and curbing aggression are some of the very initial learnings in value education.
+At school, values like team spirit, fair play, and sincerity towards work, come to the forefront.
 Later, when the child begins to question certain values during his adolescence, old values are judged and new values are formed.

-US-based banker Bhaskar Dole, father of two little girls, says, “Children will be quick to pick up any disconnect between what parents say and what they do.
-For example, if children see their parents working hard, being disciplined and treating others with respect, then these values will become ingrained in them even without parents talking to them about it.”
+US-based banker Bhaskar Dole, a father of two little girls, says, "Children will be quick to pick up any disconnect between what parents say and what they do.
+For example, if children see their parents working hard, being disciplined, and treating others with respect, then these values will become ingrained in them even without parents talking to them about it."

 "My parents didn't lecture us on the importance of working hard and giving our best to everything we did.
 That's how they lived their own lives, but it subconsciously rubbed off on my brother and me," he adds.

 Manjari Agarwal, mother of two boys and former teacher says, "Both parents need to be on the same page and support the same values.
 Even if one parent does not quite agree with the way the other is handling the children, he or she should not question them in front of the kids.
 Otherwise, children get confused or they take advantage of the situation."

 She believes that it is important for children to be connected to grandparents, from whom they can learn the value of simple living.
 Her sons Ananth and Akshat, spend a month with their grandparents in Lucknow each year and do not complain, for instance, about not having air-conditioning, which they are used to having at home.